prichey/prestonrichey.com/src/pages/blog/react-rust-wasm-hello/index.md

 ---
-title: "👋 🌍 with React + Rust + WebAssembly"
+title: "Up and Running with React + Rust + Wasm"
 date: "2019-02-25"
-excerpt: "Up and running with Wasm and create-react-app"
+excerpt: "A very roundabout way to call window.alert()"
 publish: true
 ---